Peter Eriksson (politician)

 Lars-Johan Peter Eriksson (born 3 August 1958) is a Swedish politician who served as Minister for International Development Cooperation from January 2019 to December 2020.
-He previously served as Minister for Housing and Digital Development from 2016 to 2019 and was a member of Swedish Parliament (1994-1998 and 2002-2014) and European Parliament 2014-2016.
-Between 2002 to 2011, he was spokesperson for the Green Party.
+He previously served as Minister for Housing and Digital Development from 2016 to 2019 and was a member of Swedish Parliament (1994–1998 and 2002–2014) and European Parliament 2014–2016.
+Between 2002 and 2011, he was spokesperson for the Green Party.

 Political career

 Early beginnings

 Eriksson began his political career in Kalix, Norrbotten, where he was Municipal Commissioner from 1999 to 2004.
 He was also member of the Riksdag 1994–1998 and 2002–2014.

 Between 2002 and 2011, Eriksson was one of the two spokespersons (leaders) of the Green Party in Sweden, working alongside Maria Wetterstrand.
 Under their leadership, the party notably abandoned a demand in its manifesto that calls for Sweden to leave the EU.

 Member of the European Parliament, 2014–2016

 Eriksson was a Member of the European Parliament from July 2014 to May 2016, where he served on the Committee on Industry, Research and Energy.
 In addition to his committee assignments, he was part of the Parliament's delegations to the EU-Russia Parliamentary Cooperation Committee, the EU-Moldova Parliamentary Association Committee, and the Euronest Parliamentary Assembly.
 Within the Greens–European Free Alliance, he served as group's vice-chair under the leadership of co-chairs Ska Keller and Philippe Lamberts.